Narcoleptic-Fox/Vibe.UI/docs/Vibe.UI.CSS.TailwindParity.md

 ## Success Criteria

-- Docs site uses `Vibe.UI` components + `Vibe.CSS` utilities with near-zero custom CSS.
+- Docs site uses `Vibe.UI` components + `Vibe.UI.CSS` utilities with near-zero custom CSS.
 - Most developers can “translate Tailwind muscle memory” to `vibe-*` with minimal friction.
 - Unknown-class reporting is actionable (either fix the class or implement the utility).